jeremyh/ard-pipeline/docs/source/hdf5.rst

 The singlefile workflow is useful in situations where you don't want several hundred files being output per dataset, which can clog the filesystem, or if submitting a large list of datasets for processing and rather than clogging the scheduler with hundreds of tasks per dataset, there'll be a single task per dataset.
 This approach is useful for large scale production, and the results are stored in a fashion that serves as both an archive and operational use.
 One could call it an *operational archive*.
 Routine testing and comparisons between different versions of *wagl* (assuming that the base naming structure is the same), is also more easily evaluated.
-However, the *wagl.singlefile_workflow* isn't able to pickup from where the workflow left off, as is the case in the *wagl.multifile_workflow*, instead it starts off from scratch.
+However, the *wagl.singlefile_workflow* isn't able to pickup from where the workflow left off, instead it starts off from scratch.
 The retry count is set to 1 for *wagl.singlefile_workflow*, rather than the default of 3.
 This allows luigi to attempt to reprocesss the dataset one more time, before flagging it as an error.

 The contents for a Landsat 5 dataset going through the *STANDARD* workflow and (5, 5) vertices for the radiative transfer is list in :ref:`appendix_a`.